Telerik-Verified-Plugins/Estimote-DemoApp/Estimote/Plugins/Estimote-1.1.0/doc/index.md

 ## Resources

-In order to get an understanding of how estimote beacon devices work, please refer to the [Getting Started Documetnation](http://estimote.com/api/getting-started/intro-to-beacons.html).
+In order to get an understanding of how the Estimote beacons work, please refer to the Estimote [Getting Started Documentation](http://estimote.com/api/getting-started/intro-to-beacons.html).